World-first in-road charging test for trucks successful, highway speeds next

 Wireless charging is more convenient than plugging in, but systems currently available have struggled to match the efficiency of conventional cables.

-In 2019, researchers at the Department of Energy's Oak Ridge National Laboratory managed to wirelessly transfer 120 kW of power with 97% efficiency, but it's unclear if those results can be replicated in a commercial application.
+In 2019, researchers at the Department of Energy's Oak Ridge National Laboratory managed to wirelessly transfer 120 kw of power with 97% efficiency, but it's unclear if those results can be replicated in a commercial application.